wh1t3cAt1k/taskman/README.md

 ## System requirements

-TaskMan requires [Microsoft .NET](https://www.microsoft.com/net) 4.5 (or later), or [Mono Runtime](http://www.mono-project.com/download/) 4.0.0 (or later) to run.
+TaskMan requires at least [Microsoft .NET](https://www.microsoft.com/net) 4.5, or [Mono Runtime](http://www.mono-project.com/download/) 4.0.0 to run.

 ## Installation and running

-The installation is pretty straightforward - just extract/copy the contents of the release into a directory on your machine, `cd` into that directory, then:
+The installation is pretty straightforward - just extract/copy the contents of [the latest release](https://github.com/wh1t3cAt1k/taskman/releases) into a directory on your machine, `cd` into that directory, then:

 * In Windows / .NET environment, run TaskMan.exe;
 * Using Mono, run 'mono TaskMan.exe';